-5G reports are being used to predict and measure the current state of play within 5G technology, and some of the world’s leading technology, testing, research, and financial companies have invested large sums in pulling information together into online reports and surveys.
+5G research and reports are being used to predict and measure the current state of play within 5G technology, and some of the world’s leading technology, testing, research, and financial companies have invested large sums in pulling information together into online reports and surveys.

-Sadly, such insight is often buried away within the news archive of corporate websites, or falls out of circulation after a few days of being shared online.
+Sadly, such 5G research is often buried away within the news archive of corporate websites, or falls out of circulation after a few days of being shared online.
 In this post, we have pulled together a number of the most insightful and relevant reports, providing you with a single page where you can access the latest stats and information.